mohsinalimat/ReadMoreLessView/README.md

 ReadMoreLessView is written in Swift.
 This custom view can be used instead of a UILabel when there is necessity to show a short part of a full text but with the possibility to expand the label to show the full text.
 A read more/read less button allow the text to be expanded or collapsed.

 It’s possible to customise font and colour of the title, the body and the button (read more/less).
+It's also possible to customize view's corner radius.

 ## Usage